verge-io/docs/docs/kb/posts/Disk-Discard.md

 ![2023-03-30_10_43_52-diskdiscardwindow.png](/public/2023-03-30_10_43_52-diskdiscardwindow.png)

 > The only time you should disable Discard is for performance reasons.
-Please consult with VergeIO Support before disabling.
+Please consult with VeregOS Support before disabling.
 {.is-warning}